Monday, July 26, 2010

 Youth Baseball Training

-RT Staff Note: On the eve of the Labor Day weekend, we thought we would introduce another article about another kind of labor...working out, from Jon Doyle.
+RT Staff Note: Here's another article about working out, from Jon Doyle.
 If you want to see more articles on Jon Doyle, go to his web site at Baseball Training Secrets

 By Jon Doyle - MA, CSCS